bashirii/bashirii/README.md

 # Hi, I'm Bashir! 👋

-Experienced web developer with a focus on creating dynamic, user-friendly, and responsive web applications.
+I am a web developer with a focus on creating dynamic, user-friendly, and responsive web applications.
 Passionate about leveraging innovative tools and techniques to deliver impactful digital experiences.

 - 🌱 Currently Learning: Go, Django, Django REST, Redis
   <!-- - 🔍 Looking for: Developer role opportunities in full-stack development -->